rishita3003/Applied-Time-Series-Final-Project/README.md

 # Applied Time Series Analysis - Final Project

 This repository contains the final project for the course on Applied Time Series Analysis.
 The project showcases an in-depth exploration of time series data analysis, modeling, and forecasting techniques applied to real-world datasets.
+The topic chosen for this project is - Climate Change : Earth Surface Temperature

 ## Project Overview